jheyman/blog/pages/AndroidAutoWake/index.md

 	./adb shell dumpsys power

 and check whether `mPowerState=0` is present as part of the output.
 On the (ancient) android version that runs on the VSD220, this is a sign that screen is being turned off after the timeout.
-Other keys on the dumpsys output might be used for other versions of Android.<br><br>
+Other keys on the dumpsys output might be used for other versions of Android.<br>

 **Note**: if during that wait time a new detection is made, we resend a wake command: this will have the effect of restarting the wake timer inside the device, so that it stays on as long as someone is nearby.